coverprice/postgres_row_history/README.md

 ## FAQ

-**Q**: Do updates _need_ to be within a transaction?
+#### Do updates _need_ to be within a transaction?

-**A**: No, you could rework the code to use a SESSION variable instead.
-However this opens the door for application bugs
-     that inadvertantly modify the logged tables; a SESSION variable means any changes will be logged against the last `changelog` to be configured using `changelog_new()`, even if those changes have nothing to do with that `changelog` entry.
+No, you could rework the code to use a SESSION variable instead.
+However this opens the door for application bugs that inadvertantly modify the logged tables; a SESSION variable means any changes will be logged against the last `changelog` to be configured using `changelog_new()`, even if those changes have nothing to do with that `changelog` entry.

-**Q**: When updating, do you need to store both the NEW and OLD values?
-Why not just store the OLD values?
+#### Is it necessary to store both OLD & NEW values for UPDATEs?

-**A**: Storing NEW values is a trade-off between storage space & convenience.
+Technically it's not necessary to store NEW values when logging an UPDATE.
+This is a trade-off between storage space & convenience.
+The supplied implementation falls on the side of convenience.

-Whether you store NEW & OLD, or just OLD, simply looking at a single `changelog_row_history` entry will not give you the entire state of a row at a given time... you will always need a simple program for that (see above).

 If storing the OLD & NEW deltas:
-- _Pro_: inspecting the 2 OLD/NEW rows is enough to see what changed.
+- _Pro_: inspecting the OLD/NEW row by itself is enough to see what changed.
 There's no need to look at additional rows.
-  This is more human friendly.
-No program is needed, just SELECT on the DB.
+  This is more human-friendly.
+No program is needed to reconstruct row state.
-- _Con_: takes up more space, since storing OLD & NEW is slightly redundant.
+- _Con_: the records take up more space.

-If storing only OLD & NEW deltas:
+If storing only OLD deltas:
 - _Pro_: Saves more space
 - _Con_: Can't look at a specific change and see what the new values are, you _must_ run the reconstruction algorithm to derive the state at a specific time.

+NB 1: Regardless of which you choose, simply looking at a single `changelog_row_history` entry will not give you the _entire_ state of a row at a given time... you will always need a simple algorithm for that (see above).

-NB: If choosing concerns you, start with OLD & NEW.
+NB 2: If the choice concerns you, start with OLD & NEW.
 If space becomes a concern, you can switch to OLD-only by updating the logging triggers to only record OLD values, and deleting all the NEW info.

+#### Are DDL changes (aka schema changes) logged?

+No, DDL changes made to the table are not recorded.
+DDL changes should be recorded elsewhere (perhaps manually) as they may significantly impact the "reconstruct table/row at a specific time" algorithm.
+It will need to take schema changes into account, especially column renames.

+#### Are primary key updates supported?

+No. Primary keys are expected to be immutable, so the algorithm special-cases them.

+With some minor changes, updates to primary keys could be supported; but updating primary keys at all seems like a code smell.

 ## Resources